pinskylab/how_we_work/data-management.md

    1. has version numbers of any software or packages needed for running codes or scripts
 1. If the repo is included in a publication, we also archive it with a DOI on, for example, [Zenodo](https://www.zenodo.org) (see [here](https://github.com/pinskylab/pinskylab_methods/blob/master/cookbook.md#archiving-a-git-repo-with-zenodo-for-a-publication) for instructions).
 2. We add a license to each git repo, e.g., MIT or CC BY-NC 4.0, to clarify how the material can be reused.
 See guidance from [Creative Commons](https://creativecommons.org/share-your-work/cclicenses/) and [Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
-3. We write collaborative manuscripts in the Pinsky Lab Google Drive
+3. We write collaborative manuscripts in the GCRG Shared Google Drive
-4. Presentations are typically made in Google Slides in the Pinsky Lab Google Drive (Presentations/) allowing lab members easy access to useful graphics
+4. Presentations are typically made in Google Slides in the GCRG Google Drive (Presentations/) allowing lab members easy access to useful graphics
    1. Name the file in the format YYYY-MM-DD_presentername_occasion, eg, 2023-01-07_Pinsky_AmNat
 5. Before matriculation, we ensure all projects, code, data, papers, etc. are uploaded and fully documented